Madfarm/firstDotnetApi/notes.md

 > program.cs       - the entry point to the application
 > appsettings.json - app config
 > appsettings.Dev  - app config for development

+## Debugging and Running
+Use the run and debug section on vscode